Title Specific Distributions

 Royalties based on copying surveys that are conducted in schools across Canada (excluding Quebec).
 These surveys are designed to provide a statistically relevant sample of which works are copied under licence.

 Want more information on our royalty distributions?
-Check out our royalty distribution schedule for 2019 (French).
+Check out our royalty distribution schedule for 2020.
 Click for more information on our royalty distributions as well as how we split royalties between publishers and creators.

 *A person, company, etc., to whom an Access Copyright licence is granted or issued.